 Then, taking the simple average of these two elasticity estimates and applying it to the estimated price effect of the Area C restrictions yields a drop in the market clearing quantity for residential housing of 21.7 percent.
-Conversely, the lifting of the Area C restrictions would be expected to lead to a 21.7 percent increase in the quantity of residential housing constructed in the West Bank; but, since the price would also decline by 24 percent, the total value of gross output of construction and real estate services would be similar to the, ex ante value, with the Area C restrictions (only 3 percent lower).120 However, the value added would be substantially higher with the lifting of the restrictions, as the restrictions lead to an increase in the cost of an intermediary input shifting the supply curve, and the value added per unit of housing produced is virtually unchanged before and after the restrictions.
-Thus, once the restrictions are lifted and the quantity of housing produced, which as shown above, has been estimated at 21.7 percent.
-Since the value added of housing and real estate activities in 2011 amounted to USD 1.103 billion, it can be estimated that, in the absence of Area C restrictions, the incremental value added would have amounted to: USD1.103 x 27.7% = USD 239 million.
+Conversely, the lifting of the Area C restrictions would be expected to lead to a 21.7 percent increase in the quantity of residential housing constructed in the West Bank; but, since the price would also decline by 24 percent, the total value of gross output of construction and real estate services would be similar to the, ex ante value, with the Area C restrictions (only 3 percent lower).
+10 However, the value added would be substantially higher with the lifting of the restrictions, as the restrictions lead to an increase in the cost of an intermediary input shifting the supply curve, and the value added per unit of housing produced is virtually unchanged before and after the restrictions (Figure A.1).
+Thus, once the restrictions are lifted and the quantity of housing increases, value added is increased in the same proportion as the increase in quantity of housing produced, which as shown above, has been estimated at 21.7 percent.
+Since the value added of housing and real estate activities in 2011 amounted to USD 1.103 billion, it can be estimated that, in the absence of Area C restrictions, the incremental value added would have amounted to: USD1.103 \times 27.7% = USD 239 million.

-Figure 1: The effects of The Restrictions on price and quantity of construction
+Figure A.1 The Effects of The Restrictions on Price and Quantity of Construction